SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/changing-labels.md

 1. Double-click the label you want to change.

-1. Edit the text for the language in question in the **Edit field label** dialog.
+1. Edit the text for the language in question in the dialog.

     > [!NOTE]
     > It is possible to edit the label for all available languages in this dialog.
 Not limited to the selected target language.